Best 11 Open-source Free Wiki Engines for teams and enterprise in 2022

 TWiki has a library of plugins which extend its functionalities and features.

 XWiki is an open-source wiki engine for enterprise.
 It focuses on productivity, collaboration, and simplicity.

 The developers offer a powerful fancy control dashboard with responsive options which works seamlessly on mobile and tablets.
 It has its set of apps and modules and a developer-friendly API.

-XWiki export options can export the content to several extensions like PDF, ODT, RTF, XML and HTML.
+XWiki export options can export the content to numerous extensions like PDF, ODT, RTF, XML and HTML.

 It supports all soft of file attachments, and offers a full control over the page lifecycle.